radareorg/radare2-book/src/config/colors.md

 After selecting one, you can compare between the color scheme of the shell and the current theme by pressing Ctrl-Shift and then right arrow key for the toggle.

 In visual mode use the `R` key to randomize colors or choose the next theme in the list.

+If you were to create your own color scheme, in radare2, running `ec*` you will see the different variables and their hex colour codes.
+Change them how you feel following this [example](https://www.radare.org/advent/14.html): `ec call red`.
+When you are done live testing, you can export your theme with `ec* > mytheme.r2`  and load it `. mytheme.r2`.

+For a more permanent solution, themes live in `radare2/libr/cons/d` where you can copy your already made r2 theme.
+In `libr/cons`, run `make -C d themes.c` to prevent having to rebuild radare2 each time you tweak your theme.
+Restart radare2 and your theme will be live.